 Tectona Grandis.
 The King of Woods.

-Teak, one of the world’s most valuable woods.
+Teak is one of the world’s most valuable woods.
 Originally from Southeast Asia, it has been used for over 2,000 years.
-It was valued for its extraordinary durability; in fact, teak can be found in temples and palaces in the Far East that have teak floors, walls and even teak beams that have lasted for centuries.
+It was valued for its extraordinary durability and workable characteristics.
+In fact, teak can be found in temples and palaces in the Far East with floors, walls and even beams that have lasted for centuries.
+Teak seeds were first introduced to Costa Rica from Burma between 1927 and 1929.
+The favorable Costa Rican climate is ideal for growing teak: sun, rain and soil.

 The most beautiful and versatile wood in the world.